freeCodeCampGuam/FreeCodeCampGuamHelp/Python/sublime.md

 ###Packages:
 Before moving on, you might want to take a look at some of the packages available on [https://packagecontrol.io/](https://packagecontrol.io/).

+If you ever find yourself thinking "hmm what I'm doing is kind of inefficient." or "why am I switching to a different window? can't I do it in sublime?". **Google** to see if sublime has a plugin for it.
+Search on [https://packagecontrol.io/](https://packagecontrol.io/) for a solution.
+80-90% of the time there's already a package for it.
+If you can't find anything, ask around to see if other people have found a solution.

+Here are some of my choice picks keeping in mind the projects we're working on.

 [Here](https://scotch.io/bar-talk/best-of-sublime-text-3-features-plugins-and-settings) is a little overview of sublime and some of it's packages
 [Anaconda](https://packagecontrol.io/packages/Anaconda) - Python IDE
 [Floobits](https://packagecontrol.io/packages/Floobits) - real-time collaborative coding (think google docs)